Smartphone Alternatives

 Brand / Model Core Strengths Limitations Up‑front / Plan

-Pinwheel Slim 6 Motorola hardware on any carrier; therapist‑vetted app library Parent app needed for all changes $199 + $14.99/mo portal
+Pinwheel Slim 6 Motorola hardware on any carrier; therapist‑vetted app library Parent app needed for all changes $199 + $17.99/mo for Caregiver Portal only, $29.99/mo for Pinwheel Wireless (unlimited talk/text & 5 GB data)

-Bark Phone AI monitoring of texts, images & installed apps Subscription model only $10/mo (24 mo) incl. device
+Bark Phone AI monitoring of texts, images & installed apps Subscription model only $29/mo+ $10 device fee

-Bark Phone Pro Same as above + higher‑end camera & 5G Higher cost $19/mo (24 mo)
+Bark Phone Pro Same as above + higher‑end camera & 5G Higher cost $29/mo + $19/mo device fee

 Fully‑Featured Smartwatches